 Rosa understands that properly addressing the challenges we face in Afghanistan is vital to our national security.
 She knows how critical it is to effectively root out terrorists and Taliban militants in this region, both for our own security and to build a better future for the Afghan people.
 Nevertheless, she remains deeply concerned about the increase in the U.S. military presence in Afghanistan without a more comprehensive exit strategy.

-The U.S. military has been conducting operations in Afghanistan for nearly nine years and, while the Bush Administration failed to properly resource our operations in the fight against those that perpetrated the 9/11 attacks, instead choosing to wage a misguided war in Iraq, there is no long-term military solution to this security challenge.
+The U.S. military has been conducting operations in Afghanistan for over ten years and, while the Bush Administration failed to properly resource our operations in the fight against those that perpetrated the 9/11 attacks, instead choosing to wage a misguided war in Iraq, there is no long-term military solution to this security challenge.
 Rosa believes that it is in our national security interest to recognize that the terrorist threat is transnational in nature and to pursue a strategy that lessens our military footprint in Afghanistan while further pursuing diplomatic, political and economic policies that help meet the myriad of challenges in the region.

 Protecting Connecticut Consumers and Homeowners

 Rosa has long been an advocate for improved consumer safety.
-As Chair of the House Appropriations Subcommittee that deals with these issues, Rosa has made enormous progress in improving food and drug safety and the safety of consumer products.
+As Ranking Member of the House Appropriations Subcommittee that deals with these issues, Rosa has made enormous progress in improving food and drug safety and the safety of consumer products.
 In addition, she has worked to protect Connecticut consumers from the dangerous practices of banks and mortgage lenders in today’s economy.

 Food and Consumer Product Safety

 Rosa believes that no Connecticut family should have to worry about the availability of safe, healthy food.
-As Chair of the House Appropriations Subcommittee that oversees all food safety and nutrition programs, Rosa has worked to increase access to safe, healthy food for all Connecticut families, particularly for school children and for our neediest families.
+As a member of the House Appropriations Subcommittee that oversees all food safety and nutrition programs, Rosa has worked to increase access to safe, healthy food for all Connecticut families, particularly for school children and for our neediest families.
 She has been a leader in calling for the expansion of programs that provide fresh fruits and vegetables to schools, and in ensuring that food served in schools is completely safe.
 Rosa has held oversight hearings to examine whether the USDA can do more to prevent unsafe food from entering the school lunch program.
 She has also introduced legislation to increase inspections of food plants with products at higher risk of contamination, and to ensure that imported food is subject to the same regulations as domestically produced food, to eliminate the public health threat presented by contaminated food.